classicdevops/cld/README.md

 - `dns` - cloudflare integration and DNS management across multiple accounts
 - `etcbackup` - backup of server configurations

-The system is designed in such a way that the addition of new functional modules for any purpose occurs as quickly as possible due to unification and automatic code generation for api and telegram bot, already now in production on a number of projects up to 50 local modules are used that provide the most diverse functionality and automation, in including complex CI/CD.
+The system is designed in such a way that the addition of new functional modules for any purpose occurs as quickly as possible due to unification and automatic code generation for API and telegram bot, already now in production on a number of projects up to 50 local modules are used that provide the most diverse functionality and automation, in including complex CI/CD.
-Access to modules via cli, bot telegrams, api and via the web interface is separately configured for each user.
+Access to modules via CLI, bot telegrams, API and via the web interface is separately configured for each user.

 # Framework
-CLD is home to all your infrastructure scripts where they are always at hand CLD framework script:
+`Classic deploy` is home to all your infrastructure scripts where they are always at hand CLD framework script:
 - Available through various CLI, API, Telegram bot, Web - in accordance with the access matrix and allowed address lists
 - Has a generated help for all interfaces from one or more variables specified at the beginning of the script (HELP_DESC, HELP_ARGS, HELP_EXAMPLES)